Snertingegård: 20th century

 In 1905, Snertingegård was acquired by Ludvig Munthe Brun.
 His widow, Meta Brun, née Nielsen, sold it to P.F.
 Thymann in 1930.

 Architecture

-The main building dates from 1856-1857 and was designed by Ferdinand Meldahl with inspiration from Renaissance architecture.
+The main building dates from 1856 to 1857 and was designed by Ferdinand Meldahl with inspiration from Renaissance architecture.
 The building is constructed in red brick and stands on a foundation of boulders.
 It consists of a two-storey main wing with a short side wing.
 Towards the courtyard is a centrally placed quadratic tower topped by a dome.

 Surroundings

 Snertingegård is surrounded by a large garden.

 In Snertinge Mose, a bogland, is an important settlement from the Maglemosian culture (9,000-6,4000 b.c.).
 A large number tools of bone and flint as well as numerous animal bones from aurochs, moose, red deer and wild boar has been retrieved from the site.

 Today

 Snertingegård was purchased by Klaus Birger Liljegren Jønsson in 2004.
 He has previously been the owner of Fodbygaard at Nøstved.